-Naturally, no one site contains all the information pertinent to everyone ever.
-So it's good to look through the links below and see what uniqueness each has to offer.
-I've done my best to highlight what makes each one special.
+Look through the links below and see what advice and resources they offer.
+I've done my best to highlight what makes each one unique.

 Hopefully this page can be a resource for JETs looking for answers.
 Good luck!